 Attend career advising workshops offered through Career Services.

-Work on your resume.
+Work on your resume early.

 Meet with your faculty advisor or pre-professional advisor to: